jasonboru/DIXBY-Bot/README.md

 * In addition to logging the data to your terminal/bash window, Dixby will output the data to a .txt file called `log.txt`.

-* If the log.txt file does not yet exist Dixby will create it
+* If the log.txt file does not yet exist Dixby will create it and add a timestamp, command used, error true or false, and additional info.

-* If the file exists Dixby will log a timestamp, command used, error true or false, and additional info.
+* If the file exists, Dixby will add data to it after each Dixby command.
 It will not overwrite previous info.

 - - -